-1. Remove the TFT display from the bay you wish to adjust.
-If you lay the display on top of the control surface panel, you do not need to disconnect any cables.

-2. Locate the two rotary switches on the Bay Server control board.
-This is the board mounted at the top of the display unit (closest to you in the pictures below):
+- 1. Remove the TFT display from the bay you wish to adjust.
+If you lay the display on top of the control surface panel, you do not need to disconnect any cables. - 2.
+Locate the two rotary switches on the Bay Server control board as shown below: